timmshinbone/TS_SampleLesson/README.md

 	return
 }
 ```
--writing _function_ makes the declaration
+- writing _function_ makes the declaration
 - _theName_ is what you will use to invoke, or _call_, the function.
 	- __This is always written in camelCase__
 	- try to use a verb, or describe what your function does.